wilaak/swoldier/README.md

-# Swoldier
+# Swoldier 🪖

+> [!IMPORTANT]
+> This is a baby project and may not be production ready.

-Micro-framework built on top of Swoole for building fast real-time web applications in PHP.
+Swoole micro-framework for fast concurrent applications

-In essence, Swoldier is just a router with middleware support, leveraging a custom HTTP context abstraction to make it more convenient to work with Swoole's HTTP server.

 ## Install